BestTimesToVisit.com Logo

 transport

 Get a Beijing Public Transportation Smart Card (Yikatong) as soon as you arrive.
-You can buy and top it up at most subway stations, and it makes hopping on buses and the subway a breeze, saving you the hassle of buying individual tickets.
-Plus, you get a small discount on fares!
+It's rechargeable and works on subways, buses, and even some taxis, saving you the hassle of buying individual tickets and often offering small discounts.
+Just tap and go!

 food